-Without Doug's process of engaging with talent before he needed it and his intimate understanding of the landscape, the talent transition at Campbell would have been much slower "Job one is for everyone at a CEO level to be the Chief Talent Officer."
+Without his process of engaging with talent before he needed it and his intimate understanding of the landscape, he could not have done it that fast.

+"Job one is for everyone at a CEO level to be the Chief Talent Officer."